necatikcl/supercharged-html/README.md

 `dev` command can be used for watching HTML files and rebuilding them when they are changed.

-`build` command can be used for building the HTML files.
+`build` command can be used for building the HTML files, it also beautifies the output files.

 ## Page structure

-In your project, you **must** have these folders:
+Before running the scripts, you **must** have these directories:
 ```js
 - src
 --- pages